-I was given an opportunity to see another Neurologist to try to find out a little more about my symptoms and although the consultation wasn’t altogether successful, I came away with some positive thoughts.
+I’m pleased I was given an opportunity to see another neurologist to try to find out a little more about my symptoms, and although the consultation wasn’t altogether successful, I came away with some positive thoughts.

-I went in to see the Neurologist with no preconceived ideas, hoping that he could shed some light on more of my symptoms.
-I wanted to be given another chance to work through some of my symptoms so that I could finally equate my daily experiences with some of my symptoms.
+I went in with no preconceived ideas, hoping that my neurologist could shed some light on more of my symptoms.
+I wanted to be given another chance to work through some of my symptoms so that I could finally link my daily experiences with my presenting symptoms.

-Unfortunately, he already had notes from my doctor in front of him from previous correspondence that made it slightly more difficult and therefore I came out with little more than I walked in with, except I now have a clearer understanding of which part of my brain is damaged and which parts of my body this accords with.
+Unfortunately, he already had notes from my doctor in front of him from previous correspondence.
+Although that made it slightly more difficult, I came out knowing more than when I walked in.
+I gained a clearer understanding of which part of my brain is damaged and which parts of my body this accords with.

-He also went on to explain why my leg is worse than my arm and explained in more detail which part of the brain was responsible for that.
-I should be able to bring part closure because it’s closure as far as I can go.
+My neurologist went on to explain why my leg is worse than my arm and explained in more detail which part of the brain was responsible for that.
+This should bring me partial closure, because that’s as far as I can go.

-Sadly, it’s not possible to be certain which of my daily symptoms are attributable to my Cerebral Palsy or to me having been born prematurely.
-But the Neurologist thought that Cognitive Behavioural Therapy would help with brain fatigue.
+It is not possible to be certain which of my daily symptoms are attributable to my cerebral palsy, and which to my having been born prematurely.
+But the neurologist thought that cognitive behavioural therapy would help with brain fatigue.

-The Consultant had difficulty understanding that even though I don’t have all the answers I can still bring closure.
-Everything feels lighter now because for now I’ve gone as far as I can.
+The consultant had difficulty understanding that even though I don’t have all the answers I can still bring closure.
+Everything feels lighter now, because for the moment I know I’ve gone as far as I can.